inspircd/docs/docs/4/modules/index.md

 [blockcolor](/4/modules/blockcolor)                       | Adds channel mode c (blockcolor) which allows channels to block messages which contain IRC formatting codes.
 [botmode](/4/modules/botmode)                             | Adds user mode B (bot) which marks users with it set as bots in their /WHOIS response.
 [callerid](/4/modules/callerid)                           | Provides user mode g (callerid) which allows users to require that other users are on their whitelist before messaging them.
-[cap](/4/modules/cap)                                     | Implements support for the IRCv3 Client Capability Negotiation extension.
+[cap](/4/modules/cap)                                     | Provides support for the IRCv3 Client Capability Negotiation extension.
 [cban](/4/modules/cban)                                   | Adds the /CBAN command which allows server operators to prevent channels matching a glob from being created.
 [chancreate](/4/modules/chancreate)                       | Sends a notice to snomasks j (local) and J (remote) when a channel is created.
 [chanfilter](/4/modules/chanfilter)                       | Adds channel mode g (filter) which allows channel operators to define glob patterns for inappropriate phrases that are not allowed to be used in the channel.